Guidelines for Sharing Custody of Your Children from Child Custody Lawyers Rockville MD Offers

 During the initial consultation, don’t hesitate to ask questions about a child custody lawyer’s skills and experience.
 For example, you may want to find out how many child custody cases a lawyer handles every year or where he attended law school.

-If you are looking for child custody lawyers Rockville MD offers, contact the Law Office of Daniel J. Wright at 301-655-8130.
+If you are looking for child custody lawyers Rockville MD offers, contact the Law Office of Daniel J. Wright.